At Queens Park Infant Academy we believe that good school attendance gives children the opportunity of success and helps develop skills for life.

 Where possible please try to make routine medical appointments i.e. GP, Dental, outside of school hours.
 Please inform your teacher beforehand of any upcoming appointments.
 If you have an appointment card or letter please give a copy to the main office or your class teacher.

-Requests for leave should be put in writing in advance and sent to the Headteacher.
-The Headteacher may also consider ethnic or religious observance or if the leave is important for the cohesion of the family following a traumatic event.
+The Headteacher may consider ethnic or religious observance or if the leave is important for the cohesion of the family following a traumatic event.

 Exceptional circumstances are:-

 - Death of a sibling or close relative (parent/grandparent)

 - Serious illness of sibling or close relative (parent/grandparent) N.B. may require medical evidence